-As 2019 comes to an end, it is a great time to audit employment policies and practices.
-The next series of posts will be a review of a few practices California employers should review on a periodic basis.
+As 2020 comes to an end, it is a great time to audit employment policies and practices.
 Obviously, it is important to work with a qualified attorney to ensure compliance, but I wanted to highlight a few issues on these topics that employers can use to start a self-audit that then can be used to save time and money when reviewing with an attorney.

 Five areas to audit regarding the hiring process in California:

 - Review applications to ensure they have been updated to meet new legal standards.
 As a reminder, starting on January 1, 2018, California prohibits employers from asking a job applicant to disclose information about criminal convictions.
 In addition, be careful about local city ordinances as well, such as Los Angeles and San Francisco.